Bhekisile/Leaderboard-project/README.md

 # 📖 [Leaderboard] <a name="about-project"></a>

-**[Leaderboard]** is a project built for users to add their names and their scores for display.
-It allows users to submit and refresh the scores.
+**[Leaderboard]** is a project built to store and display names and scores.
+It allows users to add, submit and refresh the scores.

 ## 🛠 Built With <a name="built-with"></a>